schorsch1976/blogcxx/README.md

   whatever.
 - comments
 - download the highlight.js into the static folder
-- config colletion: check the pathes if they are unique
+- config collection: check the pathes if they are unique

 ---